 We draw upon the intellectual resources with faculty members from various disciplines helping to build our expertise.
-CCEC Faculty Fellows are actively involved in current research projects, share their expertise at presentations, advise and mentor junior scholars and author working papers that inform our science-based interventions.
+CCEC Faculty Associates are actively involved in current research projects, share their expertise at presentations, advise and mentor junior scholars and author working papers that inform our science-based interventions.

 Facility Affiliates support the mission of CCEC to stimulate research and influence practices and policies that enhance the well-being of children’s cognitive, social-emotional and physical development.
 Their research and teaching practices align with the center’s commitment to improve children’s learning and development at home, in school and out in the community.
 Interested in becoming a CCEC Faculty Affiliate?
 Contact Janelle Williamson at Williamson.email@example.com

 - Eric Anderman - Professor, Department of Educational Studies

 - Sarah Anderson - Professor, College of Public Health

 - Noelle Arnold - Associate Dean -EDGE, Equity and Diversity; Professor, Department of Educational Studies

 - Theodore Chao - Associate Professor, Department of Teaching and Learning